-Shipping Paper TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des cription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
-2 of the Materials (2.3 is Class from 3 of the Materials (Un1076 Identification Number Column Hazardo Table.)
-Inhalation ne is the shipping om Column Hazardous Table.) the Hazardous Table.) is the stion from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation.
+Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
+2 of the Materials (2.3 is Class fr 3 of the Materials (Un1076 Identifica Number Column Hazardo Table.)
+Inhalation one is the shipping om Column Hazardous Table.) the Hazard om Column Hazardous Table.) is the Hazardous Table.) is the ation from 4 of the bus materials 25 lbs properly labeled, a certify that the classified, desend are in protected to the application. cribed, paper condi ackaged mar ition for trans ked and portation according to the applicable regulations of the United States Department of Transportation.